pgeovany/cine-rearview-app/README.md

 # Features

 - Search for films
-- See details of a film, like directors, release date, genres, overview, runtime, etc
+- See details of a film: directors, release date, genres, synopsis, runtime, etc
 - Add films to your watched films list
 - Add films to your watchlist